slonkazoid/bingus-blog/README.md

 ---
-title = "README"
+title: "README"
-description = "the README.md file of this project" author = "slonkazoid"
+description: "the README.md file of this project"
+author: "slonkazoid"
 ---

 # silly-blog